 I saw these committee meetings, and I closely listened to the testimony of experts, the follow-up questions of the legislators, and the answers that would play an important part in shaping the legislator’s attitude about the bill that was pending before them.

 And so began, at the age of 14, my career in state government.
 But it wasn’t to last for long.

 The legislative session ended in June, and my mother hard a nervous breakdown in October when my grandfather passed away.
 She was periodically unable to properly care for her three children before that, and we had been taken into care before in 2002, but I was determined to keep everything together.
 She began to abuse alcohol again, and it was impossible for me to live with her when she became erratic.
-She still loved us.
-I know she did.
-It just didn’t work out the way it should have, and I ended up being taken into foster care permanently.
+It didn’t work out the way it should have, and I ended up being taken into DCYF care permanently.

 At the time, there was something called the “night-to-night” program that was being used due to a lack of beds in group homes, shelters, and foster homes.
 In a nutshell, kids would spend the day at the social services building until around 9 or 10 pm with nothing more to do than read decade-old National Geographic or Sports Illustrated magazines.
 They would then be put in a van and taken to a shelter or a group home that had a couch or, if one was lucky enough, a bed to sleep on for the night.
 And then at 5 in the morning you would wake up to be taken back to the social services building to repeat the process.
 One was not permitted to attend school as one had no permanent address, thus barring registration at a public school.
 It was horrible, to say the least.